databrickslabs/overwatch/docs-compose/overwatch_docs/content/DataEngineer/AdvancedTopics.md

 need be carried out on a single workspace per Overwatch output target (i.e. storage prefix target).

 ### Additional Optimization Considerations
+* As of 0.7.0 Use DBR 11.3 LTS
+  * Photon can significantly improve runtimes.
+Mileage will vary by customer depending on data sizes and skews of certain modules, so feel free to turn it on and use Overwatch to determine whether Photon is the right answer for your needs.
 * As of 0.6.1 disable Photon
     * Photon will be the focus of optimization in DBR 11.xLTS+
 * 0.6.1+ Use DBR 10.4 LTS